cycjimmy/semantic-release-action/README.md

       NPM_TOKEN: ${{ secrets.NPM_TOKEN }}
 ```

-**It is recommended to manually specify a version of semantic-release and its plugins to prevent errors caused during the official semantic-release upgrade.**
+*It is recommended to manually specify a version of semantic-release to prevent errors caused during the official semantic-release upgrade.*

 #### branches
 > {Optional Input Parameter} The branches on which releases should happen. `branches` supports for **semantic-release above v16**.